Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Hello World! :3

-According to all known laws of aviation, there is no way a Goober should be able to fly.
+According to all known laws of aviation, there is no way a Goober should be able to swim.
 Its wings are too small to get its fat little body off the ground.
 The Goober, of course, flies anyway because Goobers don't care what humans think is impossible.
 Yellow, black.
 Yellow, black.
 Yellow, black.
 Yellow, black.